Skip to main content

 MFA

 Graduate students are encouraged to pursue individual areas of interest which may include fabrication of functional or sculptural forms.
-Your work in the studio is complemented by courses in clay and glaze formulation, kiln construction, and ceramic history and aesthetics.
+Your work in the studio is complemented by courses in clay and glaze formulation, kiln construction, technical mastery within ceramics, and other media supporting your ideas.

 You will work closely with a faculty advisor to ensure guided exploration to develop maturity.
-Individual meetings take place on a weekly basis and critiques occur each month.
+Individual meetings take place on a weekly basis and critiques as needed.
+Committee members are comprised of 2/3rds faculty from UMass Dartmouth and a guest faculty member if requested.
 Studies culminate with both a visual and written thesis.

 To arrange a tour of our facilities please contact Suzanne Schireson, 508-999-9289, or sschireson@umassd.edu.